 California’s Remarkable Women

 Lastly, there is an area dedicated to the famous women that have helped shape California.
-It has a lot of interesting pieces relating to the women and is a good exhibit.
+It has a lot of interesting exhibits relating to the women and is an excellent exhibit.

-All in all this is a really well thought out museum, it is engaging and has a lot to look at and / interact with.
+All in all, this is a well thought out museum; it is engaging and has a lot to look at and / interact with.
 I recommend a visit here as I could see older children enjoying it.
-On the way out they have a big Mickey Mouse statue as well, because what is more CA than Mickey Mouse right?
+On the way out, they have a big Mickey Mouse statue as well, because what is more CA than Mickey Mouse, right?
 Let me know in the comments if you have visited and what you thought.